 "When I first conceived of the idea of having a business, there were about 30 meaderies nationwide," says Woody Drake, one of Brothers Drake's resident mead masters.
 "Now, they're pushing 200.
 That's only been six years, so that'll give you an idea of how things are growing."

 It's a re-emergence seen across the country.
-Ben and Becky Starr opened Starrlight Mead in Pitsboro, N.C., less than one year ago.
+Ben and Becky Starr opened Starrlight Mead in Pittsboro, N.C., less than a year ago.
 They'd been introduced to the drink at Renaissance fairs and started fermenting honey at home.
 When the batches became drinkable, they started giving it to friends and neighbors who raved about it.

 His wife, Becky Starr, wearing a green velvet dress with billowing white sleeves and a corset, pours small samples of the amber drink.
 The fair-goers are surrounded by jousting knights, juggling magicians and singing bards, but they aren't your typical Renaissance crowd.
 Most of the mead tasters — "mead virgins" Becky calls them — are in blue jeans and tennis shoes ... not the period costumes the fairs are known for.